chrisparker126/merchant-market-place/README.md

 # Merchant Market Place

-The merchant market place REST app allows clients to create merchant instances and then allow these merchants to create offers for their market place
+The merchant market place REST app allows clients to create merchant instances and then allow these merchants to create offers for the market place

 ## Running application
-The application is built using the spring interface and uses Maven for dependency management
+The application is built using the spring framework and uses Maven for dependency management

 ### Build app